ivanhala/wp-slideshow-plugin/README.md

 1. Saving options can be implemented using form submission (standard approach).
 Saving using REST API was added to demonstrate skills and for a better UI/UX.
 2. In the test classes the method `setUp()` can be used instead of  `before_test()`.
 The method `setUp()` was not used due to compatibility issues with the *PHPUnit Polyfills*.
+3. The slideshow settings page can be added as a sub-page of WordPress Settings.